-, 2015 for the 2025 , 2015 for the 2022 notes.
-Every , commencing on notes.
-Every and , commencing on , 2015 for the 2035 notes.
-Every and , commencing on , 2015 for the 2045 notes.
-Every and commencing on , 2015 for the 2020 floating rate notes.
-Regular record dates: for the 2020 notes.
-Every for the 2022 notes.
-Every Every and and for the 2035 notes.
-Every and for the 2025 notes.
-Every and for the 2045 notes.
-Every for the 2020 floating rate notes.
-Ranking: The notes and the guarantees will constitute unsecured and unsubordinated indebtedness of Shell Finance and Royal Dutch Shell, respectively, and will rank equally with all other unsecured and unsubordinated indebtedness from time to time outstanding of Shell Finance and Royal Dutch Shell, respectively.
+Interest payment dates: , 2016 for the 2017 notes.
+Every Every and , commencing on , 2016 for the 2018 notes.
+Every , commencing on , 2016 for the 2020 notes.
+Every commencing on and , commencing on , 2016 for the 2017 floating rate notes.
+Every , 2016 for the 2018 floating rate notes. and , commencing on Regular record dates: Every and for the 2017 notes.
+Every and for the 2018 notes.
+Every for the 2020 notes.
+The fifteenth calendar day preceding the relevant and interest payment date, whether or not such day is a Business Day (as defined below) for the 2017 and 2018 floating rate notes.
+The notes and the guarantees will constitute unsecured and unsubordinated indebtedness of Shell Ranking: Finance and Royal Dutch Shell, respectively, and will rank equally with all other unsecured and unsubordinated indebtedness from time to time outstanding of Shell Finance and Royal Dutch Shell, respectively.
 Because Royal Dutch Shell is a holding company, the guarantee will effectively rank junior to any indebtedness of its subsidiaries.
-Optional redemption: The 2020 notes, the 2022 notes, the 2025 notes, the 2035 notes and the 2045 notes: The 2020 notes, the 2022 notes, the 2025 notes, the 2035 notes and the 2045 notes will be redeemable as a whole or in part, at the option of Shell Finance at any time or from time to time, at a redemption price equal to the greater of (i) 100% of the principal amount of the 2020 notes, the 2022 notes, the 2025 notes, the 2035 notes or the 2045 notes, as applicable, being redeemed and (ii) the sum of the present values of the remaining scheduled payments of principal and interest thereon (exclusive of interest accrued and unpaid to the date of redemption) discounted to the redemption date on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus basis points, in the case of the 2020 notes, basis points, in the case of the 2022 notes, basis points, in the case of the 2025 notes, basis points, in the case of the 2035 notes, and basis points, in the case of the 2045 notes, plus in each case accrued and unpaid interest thereon to the date of redemption.
-The 2020 floating rate notes: None.
+The 2017 notes, the 2018 notes and the 2020 notes: The 2017 notes, the 2018 notes and the 2020 Optional redemption: notes will be redeemable as a whole or in part, at the option of Shell Finance at any time or from time to time, at a redemption price equal to the greater of (i) 100% of the principal amount of the 2017 notes, the 2018 notes or the 2020 notes, as applicable, being redeemed and (ii) the sum of the present values of the remaining scheduled payments of principal and interest thereon (exclusive of interest accrued and unpaid to the date of redemption) discounted to the redemption date on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus basis points, in the case of the 2017 notes, basis points, in the case of the 2018 notes and basis points, in the case of the 2020 notes, plus in each case accrued and unpaid interest thereon to the date of redemption.
+The 2017 floating rate notes: None.
+The 2018 floating rate notes: None.
 Tax redemption: In the event of tax law changes that require us to pay additional amounts as described under "Description of Debt Securities-Provisions Applicable to Each Indenture-Optional Tax Redemption" in the attached prospectus, we may call the notes for redemption, in whole but not in part, prior to maturity.
 Substitution: We may cause Royal Dutch Shell or any subsidiary of Royal Dutch Shell to assume the obligations of Shell Finance under the notes.
-Additionally, should any entity become the 100%owner of Royal Dutch Shell, such entity may assume the obligations of Royal Dutch Shell.
-U.S.
+Additionally, should any entity become the 100% owner of Royal Dutch Shell, such entity may assume the obligations of Royal Dutch Shell.
+U.S. tax implications of these provisions to holders are described under "Taxation-U.S. Taxation-U.S. Taxation of Debt Securities-Merger and Consolidation/Substitution of Issuer" of the attached prospectus.